B-Malikk/Project-PAD/docs/Conversation.md

 from occurring.
 If an error pops up it can be solved by running the unloadTopic command.

 __Parameters__
-- *topicContent* - a variable which contains the dialog, written by the user.
+- *topicContent* - a variable which contains the dialog, written by the user
-- *language* - a string that specifies the language that will be used.
+- *language* - a string that specifies the language that will be used